This survey is carried out every month to gain a quick understanding of shifts in consumer perception as a tool in evaluating economic trends.

 - It covered 8,400 households (Households of two or more persons are 5,712,One-person households are 2,688).

 - The response rate was 65.6% (Households of two or more persons:70.7%, One-person households :54.9%)

 1. Consumer Confidence Index, Consumer Perception Indices

-- The Consumer Confidence Index (seasonally adjusted series) in July 2014 was 41.5, up 0.4 points from the previous month.
+- The Consumer Confidence Index (seasonally adjusted series) in August 2014 was 41.2, down 0.3 points from the previous month.

-Willingness to buy durable goods:39.6 (the same as the previous month)
+Willingness to buy durable goods:39.5 (down 0.1 from the previous month)

 2. Price expectations a year ahead

-- The percentage of a group who expect "Go down" in July was 3.4%, a decrease of 0.3% points from the previous month.
+- The percentage of a group who expect "Go down" in August was 3.4%, the same as the previous month.

 Time series data